 Users say they don’t like to scroll.
 As a result, many designers try to keep their web pages short.

-it if the page gives them strong clues that scrolling will help them find what
+But one of the most significant findings of our research on web-site usability is that users are perfectly willing to scroll.
+However, they’ll only do it if the page gives them strong clues that scrolling will help them find what they’re looking for.

 Go Short, or Go Long?